 Essentially, this means that Io orbits Jupiter four times (and Europa twice) for every orbit made by Ganymede.
 The superior conjunction between Io and Europa occurs when Io is at periapsis and Europa is at apoapsis, and the superior conjunction between Europa and Ganymede occurs when Europa is at periapsis.
 Such a complicated resonance (a 4:2:1 resonance) is called the Laplace Resonance.

-With an average density of 1.936 g/cm3, Ganymede is most likely composed of equal parts rocky material and water, mainly in the form of ice.
-The mass fraction of ices is between 46–50%, slightly lower than that in Callisto, with the possibility of some additional volatile ices such as ammonia being present.
-Ganymede’s surface has an albedo of about 43%, which suggests that water ice makes up a mass fraction of 50-90%.
+With an average density of 1.936 g/cm3, Ganymede is most likely composed of equal parts rocky material and water ice.
+It is estimated that water ice constitutes 46–50% of the moon’s mass (slightly lower than that of Callisto) with the possibility of some additional volatile ices such as ammonia being present.
+Ganymede’s surface has an albedo of about 43%, which suggests that water ice makes up a mass fraction of 50-90% the surface.

 Near-infrared and ultra-violet surveys have also revealed the presence of carbon dioxide, sulfur dioxide, and possibly cyanogen, hydrogen sulfate and various organic compounds.
 More recent data has shown evidence of salts such as magnesium sulfate and possibly sodium sulfate, which may have originated from the subterranean ocean (see below).